 Once the two hours have passed, vacuum up any residual baking soda and let the mattress air dry.
 Don’t worry about the vinegar smell as this will fade as it dries, leaving your mattress free of odors.
 It should look cleaner too, but if there are still visible stains after trying this method, then move on to the next step…

 Both The Better Sleep Council and The National Sleep Foundation recommend that any mattress over seven years old is ready for landfill or recycling.
-So if yours is reaching or already past that age it might be time to consider replacing it.
-These are the 5 signs you need to replace your mattress.
+So if yours is reaching that age, consider replacing it.
+These are the 5 signs you need to replace your mattress (opens in new tab).

-To take home a new mattress for less, we'd also recommend taking a look at our round-up of the best Purple mattress deals, the best Casper mattress deals, and the best Saatva mattress discounts for luxury sleep at more affordable prices.
+To take home a new mattress for less, we'd also recommend taking a look at our round-up of the best Casper mattress deals (opens in new tab), and the best Saatva mattress discounts (opens in new tab) for luxury sleep at more affordable prices.